Wallet Types

 The power of Hush's architecture comes from how these wallet types interact.
 When you receive tokens, a temporary wallet accepts them, then shards store them long-term.
 When you swap, shards provide the input, a temporary wallet executes the swap, and shards (or your shielded balance) receive the output.

-Throughout all operations, fee wallets pay transaction costs without exposing your main wallet.
+Throughout all operations, the Hush relayer handles transaction fees automatically, maintaining privacy without requiring you to manage fee-paying accounts.
 DApp wallets let you interact with the ecosystem while maintaining separation.
 Each wallet type plays a specific role in the privacy system, and together they create strong protection without requiring you to manage the complexity.

 From your perspective, you just see balances and make transactions.
 The multi-wallet choreography happens automatically behind the scenes.
 This is the core philosophy of Hush: uncompromising privacy with familiar UX.